btouchard/AndroidGeneratorBundle/README.md

 AndroidGeneratorBundle
 ======================

-This bundle provides a command to generate Android Application.
+This bundle provides a command to generate Android application and needed RESTApi based on your bundle definition.

 How it works
 ------------